shorebirdtech/shorebird/TRUSTED_TESTERS.md

 Reference the following commands to get started:

 🚙 To run your project use: "shorebird run".
-📦 To build your project use: "shorebird build".
+📦 To create a new release use: "shorebird release".
 🚀 To push an update use: "shorebird patch".

 For more information about Shorebird, visit https://shorebird.dev